-Candidates who fail a module-end examination may be eligible to attempt a subsequent regional offering of that examination with or without taking the associated module offering.
-Candidates who have failed a module examination twice are required to retake the module before attempting the examination again.
+Candidates who fail a module-end examination may be eligible to attempt a subsequent offering of that examination with or without taking the associated module offering.
+Candidates who have failed a module examination twice are required to retake the module before attempting the examination again unless on their previous attempt they took the full module..
 Repeating a module requires successful completion of all components, including the workshop(s), assignments and the module-end examination.
 Candidates should check with their province/region CPA body if they are unsure of what options are applicable to their situation.